What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 Revenue-Based Financing

 For businesses with strong sales but limited credit history, revenue-based financing provides another option.
-Instead of requiring collateral or a personal guarantee, lenders assess a company's receivables or projected future revenue.
+Instead of requiring collateral or a personal guarantee, lenders assess a company's accounts receivables or projected future revenue.
 Merchant cash advances (MCAs), for example, allow businesses to borrow against future credit card sales, with repayment automatically deducted from daily transactions.

 While this type of financing can be easier to qualify for, it might come with higher effective interest rates.
 Business owners should weigh the costs and repayment structure carefully before choosing this option.